mchelen/tonyscelfo.com/_posts/2010-09-19-shared-account-for-repo-hosting.md

-/2010/09/shared-account-for-repo-hosting.html
+---

-Shared Account for Repo Hosting
+title: Shared Account for Repo Hosting
+layout: default
+alias: /2010/09/shared-account-for-repo-hosting.html
+---

 SSH keys can be used to share a single account to host a git or subversion repo.
 Putting the SSH keys into the ~/.ssh/authorized_keys file will give users full access to the shared account.
 A better and safer way to share the account is to restrict access to only the commands needed for either git or svn.

 For git, you can put the following at the beginning of each key line in the ~/.ssh/authorized_keys file: